harris-chris/Jot/README.md

 Note that AWS does not specify the format of its errors, and the fields of `InvocationError` that has been pre-defined in `function/function.jl` are arbitrary and may be changed without issue.

-The example code currently in the `react_to_invocation` function does the following:
-- Looks at the body (the original argument) of the invocation.
-- Assumes that the body is a `Dict` and tries to get the value for the `"3 * 3?"` key.
-- If the key exists, and the value for the key is 9, it returns a single-word response - `"Indeed."`.
-- If the key exists, but has any other value <value>, it returns `"3 * 3 != <value>"`.
-- If the key does not exist at all, an `InvocationError` is returned.

 ### Testing the container locally
 AWS provides an RIE (Runtime Interface Emulator) to allow you to test Lambda images locally before pushing them to AWS.
 This runs the container in a proxy of the environment that will be used on AWS servers.
 By running the `run_image_locally.sh` script, the container will be started locally (on port 9000).
 It will run non-detached, so to test it, open up another terminal window, then run the `test_image_locally.sh` script.
 You should see "SUCCESS" returned as a value, and be able to see debug information on the original terminal window.